 Michael presented our totem to the Remembrancer in front of our guest Dr Myhrvold:

 Who instantly handed our Totem to the Clerk (note face of true astonishment):

+Who handed it to the Beadle, who placed it on the windowsill.
 And hey presto, Instant Dust Collector!
 Keep an eye out at the next Freedom Ceremony you attend.